jamesgray007/hoai-course/docs/local_setup.md

 ```
 </details>

-## ✅ Install Cursor or Visual Studio Code
+## ✅ Install an AI-Powered Code Editor

+### Cursor
 Cursor is an AI-powered code editor.
 These steps use your browser and the OS installer.
 Cursor is a fork of Visual Studio Code that also include AI-powered development with Github Copilot.
-You can download [VS Code](https://code.visualstudio.com/) for free and follow similar steps.

 <details>
 <summary>macOS</summary>